turingschool-examples/backend_mod_1_prework/day_1/questions.md

 answer:

-#string interpolation lets you substitute defined variables or expressions in a given string with respected values.
+String interpolation lets you substitute defined variables or expressions in a given string with respected values.
 In addition, it only works when we use double quotes ("").

 ```ruby
 animal = "zebra"